 In this course students will be studying weather phenomena such as blizzards, hurricanes, thunderstorms and tornadoes.
 In this course both nature's violent outbursts and the more mundane day-to-day atmosphere stability, forms of condensation and precipitation, air pressure and winds, air masses, and weather analysis and forecasting will be covered.
-Students demonstrate their proficiency through topical investigations, class discussion and participation, quarterly examinations, keeping daily weather logs, and taking a final examination.
+Students demonstrate their proficiency through topical investigations, class discussion and participation, keeping daily weather logs, and through summative assessments.
 Students will be collecting and comparing data with the guidance of NOAA and the Brookhaven National Laboratory.